GridGain-Demos/gridgain-technology-primer/core/docs/SQLqueries.md

     WHERE genreId < 17
     GROUP BY trackid, name ORDER BY duration DESC LIMIT 20;
     ```
+    You should get to see the records at the bottom of your screen.
 3. Optional - The same query is saved in sql file, which you can run from SQLLine as: `!run sql/top_20_longest_tracks.sql`

  #### Understanding Query Execution